google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 }
 ```

-To complete TODO4b, finish writing the `readResponseAsText` function..
+To complete TODO 4b, finish writing the `readResponseAsText` function..
 This function should accept a response object as input.
 The function should return a promise that resolves to text.